 - Financial Data- may include your bank account and payment card details.
-(Usually we won’t hold any of this data because all payments for our services are made in store.
+(We don’t hold any financial data under normal circumstance).

-- Transaction Data- may include details about payments between us for services or products.
+- Transaction Data- may include details about payments between us for our services.

 - Technical Data- may include your login data, internet protocol addresses, browser type and version, browser plug-in types and versions, time zone setting and location, operating system and platform and other technology on the devices you use to access this site.